cse110-sp25-group8/cse110-sp25-group8/admin/sprint_plans/sprint2_plan.md

 # Sprint #2 Plan
 ## About
 - Overarching Goal: Split teams to build the foundation for our website.
 Functionality is not important right now.
+Everyone is working on split files for now for modularity, but we do have plans to refactor as needed.
 - Date range: 05/12/2025 - 05/18/2025
 - Stand-up check-in planned for: 05/16 @ 5:00 - 6:00 PM via Zoom.
 Your teams don't need to be 100% done, but please try to be around 70% of the way there.
   - Daily stand-ups will be asynchronous as usual... expect them to be daily for this week (5/12 - 5/18) as we're expecting a stand-up related team assignment due this week.
 We'll probably send out a stand-up message in the evenings so people have time earlier in the day to work.